a-horsey/horsies-viewmodel-editor/README.md

 - Download it and place the main folder in your game's "custom" folder or "tf" folder.
 I suggest the "tf" folder.
 - Edit the class-specific settings files however you wish.
 I suggest using something other than standard notepad
 - Launch GENERATE.bat
 - Check [this](https://developer.valvesoftware.com/wiki/$origin) for more info on how positioning works.
-More detailed info to be added in the future.
+More detailed info to be added in the future

 ## Installing Fixed Viewmodels (highly recommended):
 - Download the Fixed Viewmodels mod from [here](https://gamebanana.com/dl/469246) (direct link)
 - Extract the main vpk in "fixed viewmodels addon"
-- Done, the tool will automatically install it next time you run GENERATE.BAT
+- Done, the tool will automatically install it next time you run GENERATE.bat